SIAM NATURAL

 glyceride ester derivative of lauric acid; an activated form of lauric acid.

-envelope of the virus causing the disintegration of the virus envelope effectively
+in the envelope of the virus causing the disintegration of the virus envelope

 lysing the plasma membrane.
 There is also evidence that signal transduction